SkyITManagement/coding-challenge-2/README.md

 - The routing in urls.py is already set up
 - The models used are the Django auth Users and Groups models
-- The server can be accessed through the browser at ```bash http://127.0.0.1:8000/```.
+- The server can be accessed through the browser at ```http://127.0.0.1:8000/```.
 You will have options to POST and GET from each model
+- Be sure to create an admin account with ```python manage.py createsuperuser```

 ## Submission Details